The contractual terms will depend on your contract partner.

 5. In the event that the software is transmitted via the Internet, i.e. in particular by e-mail or by internet download, the risk of loss and/or alteration of data is transferred to the customer after the data have been received once completely.

 6. If the customer is in default of acceptance or if he violates other duties to cooperate, InLoox shall be entitled to demand compensation for resulting damages, including any possible extra expenditure.
 In this case, the danger of an incidental loss or an incidental deterioration of the object of the contract is transferred to the customer at the moment at which he is in default of acceptance.

-7. In the event of cancellation or postponement of a booked training course by the customer, the customer shall bear the cancellation costs and/or the travel costs including travel, transfer and accommodation, if these are incurred.
-In the event of cancellation or postponement later than 14 days before the start of the training event, the full fee must be paid.
-The same applies to non-appearance of the customer on the training day.
+9. In the event of cancellation or postponement of a confirmed training or workshop date by the customer, the customer shall bear the cancellation costs and/or travel costs including travel, transfer and overnight accommodation, if any.
+In the event of cancellation or postponement later than 14 days prior to the start of the event, the full fee must be paid.
+The same applies to non-appearance of the customer on the day of the event.

 § 6 Right to reservation of ownership